peezlepass/Solitaire/README.md

 You actually don't have to install anything!
 Just visit the deployed version <a href="https://peezlepass.com/solitaire/">here</a>.

+## Game Layout

+<h1>A standard 52-card deck is shuffled for you with The Fisher–Yates algorithm.</h1>
+<li>Card columns: There are seven columns of cards from left to right.
+The first column has one card, the second has two, the third has three, and so on, until the seventh column has seven cards.
+The last card in the column is face up.</li>
+<li>Deck: The remaining deck is face-down with 3 cards revealed already.
+When you click on it, the next 3 cards are revealed.</li>
+<li>Foundation Piles: are empty and are awaiting for you to fill them up in ascending order (starting with Ace).</li>

 ## How to Play (I hope you know the rules!)

 <li>Cards from the deck can be played on the card columns or foundation piles.</li>